robertmesserle/Bobbomate/README.md

-Bobbonate
+Bobbomate
 =========

 jQuery is great for animating DOM elements, but what about when you need to animate something that isn't a DOM element?
 I rean into this problem while working with Canvas, and decided to write my own solution.

-Essentially, Bobbonate does what $.animate does, but stripped down to be completely agnostic to the DOM.
+Essentially, Bobbomate does what $.animate does, but stripped down to be completely agnostic to the DOM.

 ## Documentation coming soon